ROKS Munmu

-ROKS Munmu (DDH-976) is a in the South Korean navy.
-It was named after the Korean king Munmu of Silla.
+ROKS Munmu the Great (DDH-976) is a in the South Korean navy.
+It was named after Munmu of Silla.

 Design

 The KDX-II is part of a much larger build up program aimed at turning the ROKN into a blue-water navy.
 It is said to be the first stealthy major combatant in the ROKN and was designed to significantly increase the ROKN's capabilities.